 It was not long after the Torture Porn fad hit with films like Saw (2004), Hostel (2005) and numerous imitators and sequels, that filmmakers began to move beyond the dubious idea of serving up extreme sadism for our delectation to using the genre to make political commentary.
 Real-life Torture Porn went big first with Guantanamo Bay and in particular in 2004 with the revelations of what had happened at Abu Ghraib.

 It was not long before filmmakers began to connect the two.
 2010 saw two films both coming out around the same time – with the Canadian-made Territories (2010) and Undocumented here – addressing the subject and tying it to US fears about foreign persons and featuring the torture of people attempting to cross the US border.
-Even closer to this was Jonas Cuaron’s subsequent Desierto (2015), while the subsequent Beneath Us (2019) with Mexican day laborers being tortured by entitled white people.
+Even closer to this was Jonas Cuaron’s subsequent Desierto (2015) and Beneath Us (2019) with Mexican day laborers being tortured by entitled white people.